Liechtenstein: 20th and 21st centuries

 Until the end of World War I, Liechtenstein was closely tied first to the Austrian Empire and later to Austria-Hungary; the ruling princes continued to derive much of their wealth from estates in the Habsburg territories, and spent much of their time at their two palaces in Vienna.
+During World War I it did officially stay neutral, but was dependent on its neighbours and some, like Prince Heinrich of Liechtenstein got involved working for Austria-Hungary.
 The economic devastation caused by World War I forced the country to conclude a customs and monetary union with its other neighbour, Switzerland.
 In addition, popular unrest caused from economic devastation in the war directly led to the November 1918 Liechtenstein putsch, which created the process of a new constitution based on constitutional monarchy being introduced in 1921.

 In 1929, 75-year-old Prince Franz I succeeded to the throne.
 He had just married Elisabeth von Gutmann, a wealthy woman from Vienna whose father was a Jewish businessman from Moravia.
 Although Liechtenstein had no official Nazi party, a Nazi sympathy movement arose within its National Union party.
 Local Liechtenstein Nazis identified Elisabeth as their Jewish "problem".
-Pro-Nazi agitation remained in Liechtenstein throughout the 1930s, with an attempted coup in March 1939 while Franz Joseph II was on a state visit to Berlin.
+Pro-Nazi agitation remained in Liechtenstein throughout the 1930s.

 In March 1938, just after the annexation of Austria by Nazi Germany, Franz named as regent his 31-year-old grandnephew and heir-presumptive, Prince Franz Joseph.
 After making his grandnephew regent he moved to Feldsberg, Czechoslovakia and on 25 July, he died while at one of his family's castles, Castle Feldberg, and Franz Joseph formally succeeded him as the Prince of Liechtenstein.

+In March 1939 a coup was attempted while Franz Joseph II was on a state visit to Berlin.